Banuba/agora-plugin-filters-ios/README.md

 To build the BanubaFiltersAgoraExtension manually, please follow the steps bellow:

-1. Launch project `/BanubaFilters/BanubaFiltersAgoraExtension.xcodeproj`.
+1. Execute 'pod install' to get the Banuba SDK.

+2. Open the BanubaAgoraFilters.xcworkspace file in Xcode.

-2. Choose "File->Packages->Reset Package Cashes" from Xcode menu.
+3. Choose "File->Packages->Reset Package Cashes" from Xcode menu.

-3. Build `BanubaFiltersAgoraExtension`.
+4. Build the target `BanubaFiltersAgoraExtension`.
 It will be built with your Swift version.
 After this you should open the section `Products` in the `Project Navigator` (the left part of the Xcode screen).
 Click on the `BanubaFiltersAgoraExtension` with the right click of the mouse and choose «Show in Finder».
 Copy the `BanubaFiltersAgoraExtension.framework` from the folder.

-4. Then put the framework to the `/Frameworks` folder of the BanubaAgoraFilters.xcodeproj (or of your project).
+5. Then put the framework to the `/Frameworks` folder of the BanubaAgoraFilters.xcodeproj (or of your project).
 Then you can build BanubaAgoraFilters or your project.

 The reconnection of the `BanubaFiltersAgoraExtension.framework` to the example project may be required.
 To do it, you should remove the `BanubaFiltersAgoraExtension.framework` from the Project Settings: "General-> Frameworks, Libraries and Embedded Content".
 Then you should drag&drop the `BanubaFiltersAgoraExtension.framework` to this section.
 You should choose «Embed&Sign» for this framework.